influxdata/docs-v2/content/influxdb/v2.2/reference/release-notes/influxdb.md

 Add the option to [replicate data from InfluxDB OSS to InfluxDB Cloud](/influxdb/v2.2/write-data/replication).

 {{% warn %}}
-**Known issue:**
-On rare occasions, remote write failures cause data in the replication queue to get stuck.
-You'll be able to identify this is happening by checking the presence of data you expect in the replication target bucket.
-A less exact indication that this may be happening would be a buildup of the queue size.
-You can view this size with `influx replication list`.
+On rare occasions, remote write failures may cause data in the replication queue to get stuck.
+To ensure data is not dropped, restart your node as soon as possible.

-Prior to the fix, you can remediate the issue by restarting your node.
-We recommend doing this earlier rather than later as the queue can build up to a max, resulting in dropped data.
+To assess whether this issue is occurring, we recommend periodically doing one of the following:
+- Verify your data is successfully replicated to your target bucket.
+- View your queue size using [`influx replication list`](/influxdb/cloud/reference/cli/influx/replication/list/) for unexpected growth.
 {{% /warn %}}

 Replicating data remotely lets you do following: